PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * modified Adder to take DQUnknownDatasetException into account
   * make subscriptions for rc_test
   * flagged all missing files in Setupper
   * added jobType to Client.getJobStatisticsPerSite